-The 2018 Spring Cleanup takes place on six consecutive Saturdays, running from April 14 to May 19, 2018.
+The 2019 Spring Cleanup takes place on five consecutive Saturdays, running from April 27 to May 25, 2019.
 Each Saturday, multiple neighborhoods in a specific section of the city will accept items for disposal and recycling between 9:00AM – 2:00PM.

-For a map of locations and dates for the 2018 Omaha Spring Cleanup click here.
-You may also call the Omaha Spring Cleanup Hotline at 402-444-4636 for more information.
+When set, a map of locations and dates for the 2019 Omaha Spring Cleanup will be available by clicking here.
+You will also be able to call the Omaha Spring Cleanup Hotline at 402-444-4636 for more information.

 Examples of Accepted/Common Items (not a comprehensive list)